-To initiate a Challenge, the challenging team must take the following steps in sequence:
+To initiate a head coach's challenge, the challenging team must take the following steps in sequence:

-- 5.1 The challenging team's head coach must signal for a Challenge by utilising the Instant Replay signal (twirling an index finger) toward the referees, during the dead ball.
-During the same interaction with the referees in which the challenging team's head coach signalled for the Challenge, the challenging team's head coach must notify the referees of the specific event that the team is challenging.
-The head coaches are permitted to challenge any reviewable situation that is covered under the conditions and restrictions of this appendix.
-There is only one Challenge per coach and per game. - 5.2 For purposes of this rule only, "immediately" will mean prior to the ball being given to the thrower-in, the ball being given to the free throw shooter, the ball being tossed on a jump ball, or the start of a time-out, whichever is applicable.
+- The challenging team's head coach must signal for a challenge by utilising the head coach's challenge signal (creating an imaginary square with both index fingers) toward the referees, during the dead ball.
+During the same interaction with the referees in which the challenging team's head coach signalled for the challenge, the challenging team's Head Coach must notify the referees of the specific event that the team is challenging.
+The head coaches are permitted to challenge any reviewable situation that is covered under the current rules without time restrictions being applicable.
+The head coach's challenge may be requested at any time during the game.
+There are only two challenges per coach and per game.
+However, one of the two challenges of each coach must be requested within the first 38 minutes of the game. - For purposes of this rule only, "immediately" will mean prior to the ball being given to the thrower-in, the ball being given to the free throw shooter, the ball being tossed on a jump ball, or the start of a time-out, whichever is applicable.